chrisnoonan98675/site/xl-deploy/how-to/back-up-xl-deploy.markdown

 It is recommended that you regularly create a backup of your XL Deploy server.
 It is especially important to back up XL Deploy before [upgrading to a new version](/xl-deploy/how-to/upgrade-xl-deploy.html).

+## Create a backup

-**Important:** XL Deploy [must not be running](/xl-deploy/how-to/shut-down-xl-deploy.html) when you are making a backup.
+**Important:** XL Deploy [must not be running](/xl-deploy/how-to/shut-down-xl-deploy.html) when you are creating a backup.
 Schedule backups outside planned deployment hours to ensure that the server is not being used.

-## Create a backup

-The components that should be included in your backup depend on your XL Deploy configuration.

-### Back up the repository

-If you use the [built-in JCR repository](/xl-deploy/how-to/configure-the-xl-deploy-repository.html#location-of-the-repository) (the default), back up the files in the `XLDEPLOY_HOME/repository` directory.
+To back up XL Deploy, it is recommended that you back up the complete installation folder (referred to here as `XLDEPLOY_HOME`); for example, by compressing it in a ZIP file.

-If you store the repository in a [database](/xl-deploy/how-to/configure-the-xl-deploy-repository.html#using-a-database), back up the files in the `XLDEPLOY_HOME/repository` directory, and back up the database itself using the tools provided by your database vendor.
+If you store the XL Deploy repository in a [database](/xl-deploy/how-to/configure-the-xl-deploy-repository.html#using-a-database), back up the database using the tools provided by your database vendor.
+Note that you must also back up the `XLDEPLOY_HOME/repository` directory, even if you use a database.

-### Back up the configuration

-To back up your XL Deploy configuration, back up the files in the `XLDEPLOY_HOME/conf` directory.

-### Back up your customizations

-To back up your XL Deploy customizations, back up the files in the `XLDEPLOY_HOME/ext` and `XLDEPLOY_HOME/plugins` directories.
-Refer to the [upgrade procedure](/xl-deploy/how-to/upgrade-xl-deploy.html#upgrade-the-server) for more information about how to handle customizations during upgrades.

 ## Restore a backup